issever22/iCore/README.md

         // If needed, set the loading view to be shown during loading states loadingView = binding.progressBar

-        // If needed, set the back button to navigate up when pressed if needed backButton = binding.yourBackButtonImageView
+        // If needed, set the back button to navigate up when pressed backButton = binding.yourBackButtonImageView
     }